jgthms/marksheet/_posts/2015-08-06-css-transform.md

 ### rotate

-The `rotate()` function allows to make an element **revolve around a fixed point**.
+The `rotate()` function allows you to make an element **revolve around a fixed point**.
 By default, it revolves around the element's center.
 Think of it as vinyl being played on a turntable.

 `rotate()` accepts only **1** parameter, which is an **angle** value defined in degrees `deg`, gradians `grad`, radians `rad` or turns `turn` (with 1 turn being equivalent to a full circle).